idokatzav/KNN-Classifier/README.md

 ### Our protocol
 We created a protocol which is used to let the server and user to know what to do with the input it got from the other.

-**\Input**: This tags means that the part of the program that got a message which is started with that tag, will ask for input.
+**\Input**: This tag means that the part of the program that got a message which is started with that tag, will ask for input.

+**\Upload**: This tag means that what is written after it will be a message that after printing it to the user, he'll enter a path of file for input.

+**\Download**: This tag means that what is written after it untill and "\End" tag, will be downloaded to a file in path that the client will give.

+**\End**: Indicates where is the end of a "\Download" tag.

 .
 .
 .